How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: DSOC Physical Layer Key Characteristics

-Reed-Solomon (\acrshort{rs}) codes are commonly used with convolutional codes for DS application as they are efficient in correcting complex and bursty errors~\cite{de2011reliability,hemmati2006deep,hemmati2011deep,mceliece1994reed}, and have in the order of 2.5 to 3 dB efficiency~\cite{hemmati2020near}.
+Reed-Solomon (\acrshort{rs}) codes are commonly used with convolutional codes for DS applications as they are efficient in correcting complex and bursty errors~\cite{de2011reliability,hemmati2006deep,hemmati2011deep,mceliece1994reed}, and have in the order of 2.5 to 3 dB efficiency~\cite{hemmati2020near}.
 As a reference, an uncoded PPM-based system would have a code efficiency in the order of 5 dB~\cite{moision2005coded}.
 Nonetheless, the most recommended and efficient DS coding scheme is the serially concatenated PPM (\acrshort{scppm})~\cite{cheng2006sat05,SCPPM4DS2006,moision2005coded}.
-This coding technique has a code efficiencies between 0.5 and 1 dB~\cite{hemmati2020near,moision2005coded}.
-Fig.~\ref{Fig.coding} shows the BER of SCPPM versus average signal power measured in signal photons detected per modulation order and {denoted by} {$P_{av}$}, compared to the capacity limit, Reed-Solomon PPM (\acrshort{rsppm}), and uncoded PPM.
-The figure confirms the superiority of the SCPPM over RSPPM, as it is clearly demonstrating the lower coding efficiency and higher gain SCPPM achieves over RSPPM.
+This coding technique has a code efficiency between 0.5 and 1 dB~\cite{hemmati2020near,moision2005coded}.
+Fig.~\ref{Fig.coding} shows the BER of SCPPM versus average signal power measured in single photons detected per modulation order and {denoted by} {$P_{av}$}, compared to the capacity limit, Reed-Solomon PPM (\acrshort{rsppm}), and uncoded PPM.
+The figure confirms the superiority of SCPPM over RSPPM, as it clearly {demonstrates} lower coding efficiency and higher gain.

-Recently, there have also been some suggested codes in the field.
-For example, Divsalar et al. in~\cite{divsalar2020wavelength} show that coded optical wavelength division multiple access (WDMA) with PPM can be a good candidate for DS.
-Using the coding gain metric, \acrshort{wdma} has a 7 dB gain for a 0.8 coding rate, and a 12 dB coding gain for a coding rate of 1/6 at a frame error rate (\acrshort{fer}) of 10\textsuperscript{-6}~\cite{divsalar2020wavelength}.
+Recently, there have been other codes suggested for DS.
+For example, Divsalar et al.~\cite{divsalar2020wavelength} show that coded optical wavelength division multiple access (WDMA) with PPM can be a good candidate.
+Using the coding gain metric, \acrshort{wdma} has a 7 dB gain for a 0.8 coding rate and a 12 dB coding gain for a coding rate of 1/6 at a frame error rate (\acrshort{fer}) of 10\textsuperscript{-6}~\cite{divsalar2020wavelength}.

-Since fixed-rate codes like low-density parity-check (LDPC) and Turbo codes are not efficient for DS communications as they fail to adapt to the changes in communications link due to time variability, Liang et al. in~\cite{liang2020raptor} proposed the use of rate-less codes such as raptor codes, and hence achieve a better performance than \acrshort{ldpc} and Turbo codes.
+Since fixed-rate codes like low-density parity check (LDPC) and Turbo codes are not efficient for DS communications as they fail to adapt to changes incurring in communications links due to time variability, Liang et al.~\cite{liang2020raptor} proposed the use of rate-less codes such as raptor codes, and hence achieve a better performance than \acrshort{ldpc} and Turbo codes.
 The authors propose to further combine spinal and polar coding to achieve even better performance.

-Further improvement can be offered through the use of efficient detection method as we will elaborate next.
+Further improvement can be offered through the use of efficient detection methods as we will elaborate {on} next.